Best Practices for Adding a Basement BedroomApril 24, 2018

 Lighting is very important for an area that doesn’t get much natural light.
 However, you don’t want to flood the basement with light either.
 Consider using recessed lighting, bedside lighting, and sconces along with dimmers to provide more control over the lighting levels.

 Use these tips to successfully renovate your basement into an extra bedroom.
 If you’re planning on remodeling your basement, contact us at Majestic Home Solutions for a free consultation in the Detroit area.This entry was posted in Basement Remodeling, Basements, Michigan Basement Remodeling.
-Bookmark the permalink. ← 7 Tips For Remodeling Your Basement Before You Finish Your Basement →
+Bookmark the permalink. ← 7 Tips For Remodeling Your Basement Do This Before Finishing Your Basement →